 Getting a diagnosis of POI can be quite a shock.
 Depression and low self-esteem are often associated with a diagnosis of POI and ideally all people with POI (like all people with any medical condition) should have access to counselling and peer support.
-In Ireland, it is very hard to access counselling - even when you are paying privately, so online groups are key.
+In Ireland, it can be challenging to access free one to one counselling in general.
+Therapists with specific training in POI are also in short supply.
+As an alternative, online resources can be helpful.
 One of the most well-known and well respected POI support organisations is the Daisy Network in the UK - see www.daisynetwork.org/.